 There can be tendency in any sector to think about career progression as ‘moving up’ into leadership roles.
 In a school context, this may create pressure on teachers to equate progress with moving away from what they love – teaching pupils in the classroom.

 The specialist NPQs provide a fresh approach that validates teachers and leaders in choosing to focus on developing their in-class practice through numerous professional development options.
-This will support teachers and help them to keep getting better throughout their time in the classroom.
+This supports teachers and help them to keep getting better throughout their time in the classroom.

 3) Participants can develop the knowledge most pertinent to their role: